 Nurse Practitioner Specialties: Adult-Gerontology Nurse Practitioner

-AGNPs focused in acute care are more often stationed in hospital settings.
-These AGNPs provide a range of care including disease prevention and acute care management, which may involve specialist treatment and discharge aftercare.
+NPs focused in acute care gerontology are more often stationed in hospital settings.
+These NPs provide a range of care including disease prevention and acute care management, which may involve specialist treatment and discharge aftercare.

 They are prepared to work on any hospital floor, including the emergency department, intensive care unit, and urgent care clinics.